Magritte-code/Magritte/docs/src/4_extra_options/NLTE_in_low_density.rst

 Unfortunately, our solvers cannot handle a rapid change in source function (emissivity/opacity) too well, and might produce unphysical results.

 This is why we implement a workaround by setting the minimum allowed value for the line opacity (starting from version 0.7.0).
 This value is set to 1e-10 [W sr−1 m−3] by default, but can be changed by the user.
-Higher values might overestimate the impact of the less dense model regions on the intensity, while lower value can lead to numerical artifacts in the NLTE intensities.
+Higher values can overestimate the impact of the less dense model regions on the intensity, while lower value can lead to numerical artifacts in the NLTE intensities (ring-like structures in the channel maps).

 .. code-block:: python